The perfect two week Cambodia itinerary, featuring Phnom Penh, Siem Reap, the Southern islands and Kep and Kampot.

 Getting Around Cambodia

-You can fly between the main cities in Cambodia and there are a couple of local carriers; Cambodia Angkor Air, Bayon Airways and JC International Airlines.
-However, we decided to take the slow route and travel around the country by bus and train.
+You can fly between the main cities in Cambodia, however, we decided to take the slow route and travel around Cambodia by bus and train.
 We made this decision for a few reasons:

 - Firstly, because we wanted to see more of the country and passing through small towns, villages and farmland offers a great insight into daily life.

-- And thirdly, it’s much, much cheaper.
-This was our Christmas holiday, so we weren’t worried about splashing a little cash, but taking the bus instead of a flight costs around a third of the price in general.
+- Secondly, it’s much, much cheaper.
+We weren’t worried about splashing a little cash, but taking the bus instead of a flight costs around a third of the price in general.

 There is only one train line in Cambodia, which runs between Phnom Penh and Sihanoukville.
 I would highly recommend travelling this route by train.
 It was the nicest journey we had in Cambodia.
 It’s slower than the bus but more enjoyable.

 The trains have been refurbished, and have air conditioning, but the carriages are still the older style, which I loved.
 You pass through the suburbs of Phnom Penh when departing the central station, before moving into open fields and farmland.
 The train also stops in Takeo and Kampot, before reaching its final destination.
 You can book trains in advance through baolau.

 As we were starting and ending our trip in Ho Chi Minh City, we decided to spend a few days here on either side, which I recommend if you are doing the same.
 From Ho Chi Minh City, we took the bus across the border to Phnom Penh.
 If you’re flying straight into Cambodia, it’s likely you will fly into Phnom Penh as it’s the capital city and the largest international airport.

 Day 1 Phnom Penh